OCRE JAUNE FONCE JFLES

 This pigment is 100% natural.

 Pigment made by Ocres de France

-Utilisation : lime, wax, paint, plaster, fresco, glaze, cement, fine arts, ceramic (warning, the final color will not be the color of the pigment in powder), flour paint, suitable for the cosmetics industry (we do not support Ecocert approval).
+Uses : lime paint, lime coating, wax, paint, plaster, fresco, glaze, cement, fine arts, ceramic (warning, the final color will not be the color of the pigment in powder), flour paint, suitable for the cosmetics industry.

 This pigment is in powder.
 For use in artistic painting, it should be ground finely in a mortar before mixing it with the binder.

 Flour paint with ocre jaune JFLES, made by Jean in Puy-de-Dôme

 Linseed oil : dissolve the powder in a little bit of turpentine before adding it to the linseed oil.

 Water-based paint/fatty lime : dilute the pigment in some water to make it liquid before incorporating it into the paint.

 Lime powder/cement/plaster : directly incorporate the pigment (up to 10% based on the weight of the binder), then mix in order to stain all of your binder.

 Maximum dosage : The maximum dosage is 10% compared to the binder used.
 Above 10% it is recommended to incorporate fixators and adjuvant (lime use).